Beck CBT Certification

 Steps to Become a Beck Certified Clinician

 - Submit an application to the Beck CBT Certification Program.
 The application form will capture basic information, professional background, clinical training, and additional prerequisite information.

-- After acceptance into the Beck Certification Program, successfully complete the required coursework and successfully complete a term of supervision with an expert member of our faculty.
+- Successfully complete a term of supervision with an expert member of our faculty.

 - Attest that you have treated 10 cases using CBT and completed 5 Case Write-ups.